 Field Courses are held at our 300-acre Field Site near Ward, Colorado.
 Front-country Classes are held near our office in Lafayette, Colorado.

-Basic skills are being lost.
-Rekindle that know-how with knots, knives, fire-making, navigation, and more!
+May 26 - Basic skills are being lost.
+Rekindle that know-how with our introductory outdoor course: knots, knives, fire-making, navigation, and more!

-Winter makes everything harder.
-Learn to build emergency shelters, make fire in any conditions, ‘make’ water, and signal for help.
+February 10-11 - Learn to build emergency wintertime shelters, make fire in any conditions, ‘make’ water, stay warm in winter, and signal for help.

 Gone Feral takes the Management, Marketing, and Sales team from Boulder Beer Company out for a day of fun, learning to make fire.